Our Expert Community

 Vibodh Parthasarathi

 Vibodh Parthasarathi maintains a multidisciplinary interest in media policy, digital transitions, and policy literacy.
 Associate Professor at Jamia Millia Islamia, New Delhi, he has been a visiting scholar at the University of Queensland, KU Leuven, University of Helsinki, and Indian Institute of Technology Bombay.
 Parthasarathi has been at the forefront of media policy research in India and a winner of numerous grants including from the Ford Foundation, IDRC, and University Grants Commission.
-His edited works include Platform Capitalism in India (IAMCR-Palgrave, 2020), the double volume The Indian Media Economy (OUP, 2018), and Pedagogy in Practice (Bloomsbury, 2022).
 Currently, he is an Associate Editor of the Journal of Digital Media and Policy.

 Free time: reading ancient history, music concerts, cricket (any) and football (live)